Photorefractive Keratectomy (PRK)

 For More Information 855-855-6484

-PRK is a type of laser vision surgery that can correct nearsightedness, farsightedness, and blurry vision due to astigmatism.
-It is an alternative to LASIK and may be recommended if you have thin corneas, dry eyes, or are involved in high-impact activities.
-Our board-certified, specially trained eye surgeons use the latest laser technologies to help restore your vision and improve your quality of life.
+PRK is a type of laser vision surgery that can correct blurry vision due to nearsightedness, farsightedness, and astigmatism.
+It is an alternative to LASIK and may be recommended if you have thin corneas, dry eyes, a history of LASIK, or are involved in high-impact activities.
+Our board-certified, specially trained refractive surgeons use the latest laser technologies to help restore your vision and improve your quality of life.

 How does PRK surgery work?